6 Request Compute, Memory, and Latency Bottlenecks

 2. Organize: arrange candidates into a tree (or chain) of possible continuations

-3. Verify: run the target model on the full tree in a single forward pass, using the causal mask to check all candidates in parallel
+3. Verify: run the target model on the full tree in a single forward pass, using a custom causal mask to check all candidates in parallel

 4. Accept: take the longest prefix (or longest path through the tree) where the target model agrees with the proposals

-The differences between techniques lie entirely in step 1 – how candidates are generated.
-The verification and acceptance steps are the same across all methods.
-This unifying view makes it easier to reason about the tradeoffs: the quality and cost of the proposal mechanism determine the acceptance rate and overhead, while the verification step is always a single forward pass whose cost depends on the total number of candidate tokens.
+The main differences between techniques lie in step 1 — how candidates are generated.
+The verification and acceptance steps are similar across all methods.
+This unifying view makes it easier to reason about the tradeoffs: the quality and cost of the proposal mechanism determine the acceptance rate and overhead, while the verification step is a single forward pass whose cost depends on the total number of candidate tokens.
+And all this works because the one-token-at-a-time autoregressive process is not a fundamental constraint, just a convenient way to structure generation.

-The techniques in this chapter operate at the level of individual requests – optimizing attention kernels, managing KV cache memory, and breaking the sequential decoding constraint.
-In Chapter 7, we’ll move up a level and consider what happens when a single GPU isn’t enough: how to distribute the model across multiple devices while keeping communication overhead manageable.
+The techniques in this chapter operate at the level of individual requests — optimizing attention kernels, managing KV cache memory, and breaking the sequential decoding constraint.
+In the next chapter, we will consider what happens when a single GPU isn’t enough: how to distribute the model across multiple devices while keeping communication overhead manageable.

 6.7 Further Reading